OresomeCraft/MapsPlugin/ConfigurationGuide.md

     String name = "arctic";  // Shorten & lowercase name of the map.
     String fullName = "Arctic"; // Full captilised map name.
     String creators = "Dant35tra5t, Derpherp"; // Map creators.
-    Gamemode[] modes = {Gamemode.TDM, Gamemode.FFA, Gamemode.INFECTION};
+    Gamemode[] modes = {Gamemode.TDM, Gamemode.FFA, Gamemode.INFECTION, Gamemode.CTF};
-    //Map download link: http://some-link-here.com/map.zip  // Download link to map.
+    // Map download link: http://some-link-here.com/map.zip  // Download link to map.
 ```

 As you can see you're able to set which game modes the map can play.
-Current available options are: Gamemode.TDM, Gamemode.FFA and Gamemode.INFECTION
+Current available options are: Gamemode.TDM, Gamemode.FFA, Gamemode.INFECTION and Gamemode.CTF

-### What about this ReadyMap() and these ArrayLists and um, the imports?
-These are internal things required to make the map function.
-DO NOT change these.

 ### Setting spawn points
 Each team has their own defined spawn points.
 If more than one is defined, the plugin will automatically spawn players between each of them.